aspnet/Signing/README.md

 The `contentIdentifier` field identifies the content being signed.
 It is not a file name, but is designed to allow for identification of individual content being signed in the case of multiple items.
-When signing a NuGet Package, the `contentIdentifier` is formatted as follows:
+When signing a file stored alongside the signature, the `contentIdentifier` is simply the file name of the file being signed, with no path metadata.
+For example: `EntityFramework.5.0.0.nupkg`.

-1. Normalize the Version to a 4-part form, where missing digits are set to 0 and the pre-release tag is present.
-Lowercase the entire string.
-1. Normalize the ID by converting all characters to their culture-invariant lowercase value
-1. Format the string as follows "Id@Version" where Id and Version are the canonicalized Id and Version from above.

-NOTE: It is not absolutely essential that this be canonicalized, since it does not need to be constructed to verify the signature, it can simply be read from the signature file and then hashed to verify against the signature.
-The individual members of the structure can be verified separately.
-Still, it seems useful to create a well-defined format for identifying a NuGet Package

-Why `SET OF` and `contentIdentifier`?
-I think it is valuable to make some concession to future-proofing here by allowing a future signature format to include multiple signed files in a single signature file (such as for embedding in a nupkg).
+Why `SET OF` (i.e. more than one) and `contentIdentifier` instead of just dumping a digest when we're only expecting to sign a single file?
+I think it is valuable to make some concession to future-proofing here by allowing a future version of this format to include multiple signed files in a single signature file (such as for embedding in a nupkg).
 If the `signatureFileVersion` is set to 1 (the only version right now), the consumer MUST only consider the first `SignatureContent`.
-Adding a second covered file to the signature is NOT permitted in version 1.
+Adding additional covered files to the signature is NOT permitted in version 1.

+***REVIEW***: Any other content to put in the signature file?
+Is this superfluous?
+Should we just store the digest algorithm and digest?
+I used ASN.1 because the CMS itself is an ASN.1 document, we could just use a JSON/XML/whatever blob, and store that in a simple ASN.1 String or OctetString but it seemed useful to preserve the same format as the wrapping file.

 ## Countersignatures and Timestamps
 Countersignatures are attached using the PKCS#9 Countersignature Attribute